shduff/noise/index.md

 * What is the Energy—beyond theory and technique—that makes music good?

-* What's the difference between noise and music?

 * How can traditional, musical training get in the way of making good music?

 * How can we untrain ourselves musically in an analogous way to how we might deschool ourselves academically?